Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 \subsection{Low-\pt lepton-track identification}

-In the 1$\ell$1T search, dedicated low-\pt lepton-track identification (ID) methods are used to identify leptons eluding standard identification methods and to gain sensitivity to unexplored low-$\Delta m$ regions.
+In the 1$\ell$1T search, low-\pt lepton-track identification (ID) methods are used to identify leptons eluding standard identification methods and to gain sensitivity to unexplored low-$\Delta m$ regions.
 Tracks with $\pt>500~\MeV$ and $|\eta|<2.5$ are preselected using the \emph{Tight Primary} working point defined in Ref.~\cite{ATL-PHYS-PUB-2015-051}.
 In low-\pt regimes with $\pt<5~\GeV$, tracks are dominated by hadrons (mostly charged pions) and fake combinatorial tracks.
-The target of the low-\pt lepton-track ID is to distinguish lepton-tracks from such background tracks.
-A low-\pt electron-track ID and a low-\pt muon-track ID are developed separately with dedicated optimisations.
+The target of the low-\pt lepton-track ID is to distinguish lepton-tracks from such background tracks by exploiting information mainly from detectors situated closer to the interaction point, compared to those used in standard methods.
+A low-\pt electron-track ID and a low-\pt muon-track ID are developed separately with independent optimisations.

 The low-\pt electron-track candidate is required to have $\pt\in[0.5, 5]~\GeV$ and $|\eta|<2.5$.
 Tracks are extrapolated to a matching calorimeter energy cluster based on its position and energy deposit when available, however, the existence of a matched cluster is not always required.
-The matching for low-\pt electron-tracks is performed without including the effects from multiple scattering, assuming a constant magnetic field in the volume of the inner detector, and using the perigee parameters of the track.
-A fully connected deep neural network model with two 128-node hidden layers is trained to separate low-\pt electron-tracks from dominant low-\pt hadronic tracks using silicon tracking information, along with optional TRT and electromagnetic calorimeter energy cluster information.
+The matching for low-\pt electron-tracks is performed assuming a constant magnetic field in the volume of the inner detector and using the perigee parameters of the track.
+A fully connected NN model with two 128-node hidden layers is trained using single particle MC events to separate low-\pt electron-tracks from dominant low-\pt hadronic tracks using silicon tracking information including track \pt and track $\eta$, along with optional TRT and electromagnetic calorimeter energy cluster information.
 Tracking fit errors, hit information in the TRT detector, and energy deposits in the inner layers of the electromagnetic calorimeter show notable differences between electron and hadronic tracks due to the effects of bremsstrahlung.
-A dedicated identification working point for the 1$\ell$1T search is dynamically defined by adopting another deep neural network using track \pt, track $|\eta|$, and the score from the previous network as inputs.
-By setting a threshold on the output score of this network, a working point dependent on each of the inputs is chosen.
+An identification working point for the 1$\ell$1T search is dynamically defined by adopting another NN using track \pt, track $|\eta|$, and the score from the previous network as inputs.
+By setting a threshold on the output score of this network, a working point optimised within the 3D space of the inputs is chosen.
 The latter network is trained with signal higgsino and background $W^\pm+$jets MC events satisfying the event-selection criteria defined later in Section~\ref{sec:selection}.